 Published on in Health Tip of the Week

 Vitamin D gets into the body through absorption of sunlight and ingestion of food.
 From April through the end of October, spending just 15 to 30 minutes outside in the middle of the day with hands and face exposed will stimulate the skin to make all the vitamin D your child needs.
-In fact, on a sunny summer day, a child wearing only a bathing suit can generate 10,000 to 20,000 international units (IU) of vitamin D after 15 to 30 minutes.
+In fact, on a sunny summer day, a child wearing a bathing suit can generate 10,000 to 20,000 international units (IU) of vitamin D after 15 to 30 minutes.
 In a neat biological trick, a person’s body can’t “overdose” on vitamin D created by the sun.

 When vitamin D supplements are helpful